made with Mathematica technology MathWorld

 [(z-x),x^',x^('')]=0,

 where [A,B,C] denotes the scalar triple product.
 The osculating plane passes through the tangent.
-The intersection of the osculating plane with the normal plane is known as the principal normal vector.
+The intersection of the osculating plane with the normal plane is known as the (principal) normal vector.
 The vectors T and N (tangent vector and normal vector) span the osculating plane.

-SEE ALSO: Normal Vector, Osculating Sphere, Scalar Triple Product, Tangent Vector
+Normal Vector, Osculating Sphere, Scalar Triple Product, Tangent Vector

 Weisstein, Eric W. "Osculating Plane."
-From MathWorld--A Wolfram Web Resource. http://mathworld.wolfram.com/OsculatingPlane.html
+From MathWorld--A Wolfram Web Resource. https://mathworld.wolfram.com/OsculatingPlane.html